Laagaard/Rocket_Lander/README.md

 The following is the list of sub-projects included in this project and their respective purposes for the project.

 - `diagrams`: contains relevant circuit diagrams, project UML diagrams, etc.
-- `flight_computer`: contains all materials related to and used for the flight computer.
+- `flight_computer`: contains materials related to and used for the flight computer.
-- `ground_station`: contains all materials related to and used for ground support equipment (i.e., the ground station).
+- `ground_station`: contains materials related to and used for ground support equipment (i.e., the ground station).
+- `simulation`: contains materials related to and used for flight simulation and trajectory/mission planning.